-6.05.0306.05.050 Sound Measurement
+6.05.050 Sound Measurement

-A. Any dBA mMeasurements taken shall be made with a sound level meter.
+- A. Any dBA measurements taken shall be made with a sound level meter.
 The sound level meter shall be an instrument in good operating condition, meeting the requirements of a Type I or Type II meter, as specified in ANSI Standard 1.4-1971.
-For purposes of this

-- chapter, a sound level meter shall contain at least an A weighted scale, and both fast and slow meter response capability. - B. Personnel making measurements shall have completed training in the use of the sound level meter, and measurement procedures consistent with that training shall be followed. - C. Measurements may only be made inside of a noise sensitive unit occupied by a person making a complaint under this chapter at, or within, three (3) feet of a closed window or closed door of a noise sensitive unit, occupied by a person making a complaint under this chapter. - D. All measurements made pursuant to this chapter shall comply with the provisions of this section.
+For purposes of this chapter, a sound level meter shall contain at least an A weighted scale, and both fast and slow meter response capability. - B. Personnel making measurements shall have completed training in the use of the sound level meter, and measurement procedures consistent with that training shall be followed. - C. Measurements may only be made inside of a noise sensitive unit occupied by a person making a complaint under this chapter at, or within, three (3) feet of a closed window or closed door. - D. All measurements made pursuant to this chapter shall comply with the provisions of this section.